caestradaa/covid_fatality_in_Col/README.md

 print('Total cases reported to date =',total_cases)
 print('Proportion of the population infected =',prop_pop_inf, '%')
 ```
-> Total cases reported to date = 4.565.372
+- Total cases reported to date = 4.565.372
-> Proportion of the population infected = 9.07 %
+- Proportion of the population infected = 9.07 %

 ### Cases by status:
-Retrieving the number of cases by status, calculating proportion of total cases:
+Retrieving the number of cases by status and calculating the proportion from total cases:

 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/Cases_by_status_with_proportion.PNG "Cases by status")

 ```python